yangyuqian/k8s-the-hard-way/overlay-networking.md

 * Container sees a similar IP that others see

-Generally, this network model defines a layer 2 connectivity among nodes in your cluster.
+Generally, this network model defines a layer 2 connectivity among nodes in your cluster, which means.

 ## Solutions